mvp4g/mvp4g2-examples/README.md

 To run the examples:

-* clone [mvp4g2](https://github.com/mvp4g/mvp4g2) and install it (mvn install).
+* clone mvp4g2-examples
+* select an exampl
-* clone mvp4g2-examples and run mvn gwt:devmode to start one of the examples
+* run mvn gwt:devmode

 Please, keep in mind, mvp4g2 ist a client framework, so all server calls are simulated on the client side and are mocked in this examples.
 Because of that, there is no need to have a server.
 Also, mvp4g2 does not force you to use a special widget lib.
 This is up to you.
 In this examples we use native Elemental 2 and Elemento, which does not look very nice, but works!